New Bridge Landing: The Great Retreat

 In the early morning hours of November 20, 1776, Lieutenant General Charles Cornwallis led a British and Hessian army of about 5,000 soldiers across the Hudson to New Dock into New Jersey for an attack against Fort Lee, then defended by about 2,500-3,000 soldiers.
-Washington met Greene in the vicinity of the Liberty Pole in Englewood to lead his troops in a retreat through present-day Fort Lee, Englewood and Teaneck across the Hackensack River at New Bridge.
+Washington met Greene in the vicinity of the Liberty Pole in Englewood to lead his troops in a retreat through present-day Fort Lee, Englewood, and Teaneck across the Hackensack River at New Bridge.
 The hasty withdrawal of the American garrison across the Hackensack River at New Bridge preserved them from entrapment on the Bergen Neck, the narrow piece of land between the Hudson and Hackensack Rivers.
-They continued westward, crossing the Passaic River on the Acquakanonk Bridge, which was dismantled.
+They continued westward, crossing the Passaic River on the Acquakanonk Bridge, which was dismantled to slow the British.

-Map published by the Bergen County Historical Society shows how close Washington came to being entrapped.
+A map published by the Bergen County Historical Society shows how close Washington came to being entrapped.
 He continued his retreat through early December, passing through Princeton and Trenton on the way towards and across the Delaware River into Pennsylvania.

-According to tradition, Thomas Paine composed the first tract of The American Crisis - a series of essays intended to rally American resolve during the darkest hours of the war - at Newark using a drumhead for a desk and a campfire for illumination.
-Published on December 19, 1776, only six days before Washington's victory at Trenton reversed the declining fortunes of the Continental cause, Paine stirred hopes with his immortal refrain.
-Noted here is the section that refers to New Bridge:
+According to tradition, Thomas Paine composed the first tract of The American Crisis - a series of essays intended to rally American resolve during the darkest hours of the war - at Newark using a drumhead for a desk and a campfire for light.
+Published on December 19, 1776, only six days before Washington's victory at Trenton reversed the declining fortunes of the Continental cause, Paine's stirred Continental hopes.